dlewiski/doctor-doctor/README.md

 #### _By David Lewis_

 ## Description
 _This is the Epicodus weekly project for week 2 of the JavaScript course.
-This application takes in a users age and calculates how old the user would be on Venus, Mercury, Mars, and Jupiter._

-#### _Doctor Doctor_
-* Takes in a users age in years and calculates how old they would be according to how long other planets' "years" when compared to earths rotation around the sun.
-These methods can also determine how many years you have left on Venus, Mars, Jupiter, and Mercury according to the same planet year conversions.
-Life expectancy is set to be the average life expectancy of everyone human being on Earth.
-If you are past the life expectancy, the app can determine how many years on each planet you are past that age.
+This application takes in either a name or a symptom and returns a list of all the doctors in Portland, OR that meet that criteria using the BetterDoctor API._

 ### Specifications
 * Spec 1: Enter a medical issue to receive a list of doctors in the Portland area that fit the search query.